 - Speedify is a good choice for uploads from mobile devices.
 The app combines your mobile data & WiFi to ensure more stable connectivity.
 And thus, it gives you a chance to speed up your uploads to Google Drive.

 Google Drive is a nice tool to have in your team’s arsenal.
 This cloud storage is easy-to-use, rich in features, & integrates with many apps.
-And it’s definitely over-performs most of its competitors.
+And it definitely over-performs most of its competitors.

 Despite its perks, Google Drive is far from ideal.
 And many of its users face upload issues from time to time.
-In the post, we’ve covered 5 tangible solutions of how to make your Google Drive upload faster.
+In the post, we’ve covered 5 tangible solutions on how to upload to Google Drive faster.
 But don’t be lazy to test each of them to find what works best for you.

 Poor file organization is another big problem for Google Drive users.
 If you also cannot access your files easily & are tired of a total mess in your storage, think about adopting Digital Asset Management.
 Schedule a free demo with us to get more details.

-And in case you're thinking about replacing Google Drive, Pics.io has just released its own storage & become an all-in-one DAM solution.
+And in case you're thinking about replacing Google Drive, Pics.io has just released its own storage & become an all-in-one DAM solution AND Google Drive sync.
 Give it a try!